mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 surgical products, industrial chemicals, chemical and bacteriological weapons and geneered organisms for industrial and agricultural applications.
-Over time, SuSAG acquired an unfavourable reputation due to its
+Over time, SuSAG acquired an unfavorable reputation due to its

 History of the Third Imperium